juttle/juttle-engine/demos/elastic-newstracker/README.md

 To see the number of elasticsearch items parsed by logstash, run the program ``num_elastic_points.juttle`` by clicking on the ``num_elastic_points`` link from the table.
-You should see a non-zero increasing count of records while logstash populates elasticsearch with the data from news_data.zip. *Note:* it will take several minutes to load all the news data into elasticsearch.
+You should see a non-zero count and percentage of records while logstash populates elasticsearch with the data from news_data.zip.
+Re-run the program with Run button, or your browser refresh button, to see updated results. *Note:* it will take several minutes to load all the news data into elasticsearch.
 You can run the other programs while elasticsearch is being populated.

 The population is complete when you see ``1200500``.